Phoenix DUI Penalties and DUI Lawyers

 Where is the unit placed physically on the vehicle?

 There are a few placement options available.
-If youre concerned about how the device will fit in your vehicle, please discuss it with a Phoenix and Arizona DUI lawyer from Arentz Law Group PLLC.
+If youre concerned about how the device will fit in your vehicle, please discuss it with a Phoenix DUI lawyer from Arentz Law Group PLLC.
 Depending on the manufacturer, the IID might be placed on top of the dash or to the right of the driver at the edge of the console.
 Most of the units are small.
 One manufacturer actually hides the unit and its speaker under the dash.
 All that is visible is a mouthpiece with a cord, similar to the microphone used by the PD.

 How often must the defendant bring the IID in for service?